zammad/zammad-admin-documentation/manage/roles/index.rst

    Assign user privileges in the Admin Panel, under **Manage > Roles**.

-.. note:: Users can have both "agent" and "customer" roles at the same time!

-   Why would you want this?
-   Agents get :doc:`overviews </manage/overviews>`
-   of all the tickets they're *assigned to* (among others), while customers get an overview of all the tickets they've *opened*.
-   But some teams use Zammad for both internal and public communication, so their agents need both.

-   Having both roles also changes what you see in the ticket view, depending on whether you're the "customer" or not.

 .. tip:: 💡 **LDAP/Active Directory users:**

    Syncing your LDAP "groups" to Zammad roles